Gluten Free Whole Grains

 Gluten is a protein in wheat (all kinds, including spelt, Kamut® khorasan, einkorn and farro/emmer), barley, rye and triticale (a rye/wheat hybrid) that is hard for some people to digest.

 This group includes the estimated 1-2% of the population with celiac disease – an autoimmune form of gluten intolerance – who must eat a gluten-free diet for life.
-Other people may not have celiac disease, but may be allergic to wheat (about 0.2-0.4% of people) or may have what's termed non-celiac gluten intolerance (a group some experts estimate at from 1% to 6% of the population).
-There's no reason for the rest of us to go gluten-free, no matter what fear-mongering books like Wheat Belly and Grain Brain may say.
+Other people may not have celiac disease, but may be allergic to wheat (about 0.2-0.4% of people) or may have what's termed non-celiac gluten sensitivity (a group some experts estimate at from 1% to 6% of the population) -- though new research shows NCGS may not actually be the issue it was once thought to be.

-Check out some of our blogs, that touch on why more people are developing celiac and gluten intolerance -- and what we may be able to do about it while separating fact from fiction:
+We also invite you to check out some of our blogs, which touch on why more people are developing celiac and gluten intolerance -- and what we may be able to do about it while separating fact from fiction:

 Celiac Disease Increases Fourfold (July 2009)